red-deer/candidate-evaluations-pair-programming/qa/README.md

 ## Specflow Step Definitions: copy-paste the file Start/Discount.Specs.Steps.Discount to codeshare
 ### Ask the candidate to write the corresponding step-definitions for their scenario(s).
 ### Added bonus if they manage to pass the context value properly between two steps-defs.
+## Cypress/Selenium test: Go to http://www.uitestingplayground.com/ and select one exercise at random (to avoid copycats) and make them write the test for it in their favourite framework.